-Any discussion of a region’s architecture must, of course, include religious buildings as well, particularly when they are as imposing as the Benedictine Admont Abbey.
-This, Styria’s largest monastery, also contains the world’s largest monastery library.
-The world famous Basilica in Mariazell is a striking Gothic and Baroque structure that, as Austria’s most popular place of pilgrimage, attracts droves of visitors every year.
+Any discussion of a region’s architecture must, of course, include religious buildings as well - particularly when they are as imposing as the Benedictine Admont Abbey.
+Styria’s largest monastery also contains the world’s largest monastery library.
+The world-famous Basilica in Mariazell is a striking Gothic and Baroque structure that, as Austria’s most popular place of pilgrimage, attracts droves of visitors every year.

-Graz boasts the largest medieval city centre in Europe, and the area’s fanciful house fronts and narrow, winding streets turns a stroll through the city into an exploration of all periods of building history.
-Particularly eye-catching is Eggenberg Castle, a true gem of Baroque architecture.
+Graz boasts the largest Medieval city centre in Europe, and the area’s fanciful house fronts and narrow, winding streets turn a stroll through the city into an exploration of all architectural periods.
+Particularly eye-catching is Eggenberg Castle, a true gem of the Baroque.
 Visitors interested in art would do well to extend their stay in Graz by a few days to experience all the fascinating museums and galleries the new Joanneum Quarter has to offer.

 Styrian vintners create unforgettable wine experiences

 While there are naturally a great many more things to see in Graz, fascinating sights outside the provincial capital await the visitor as well – on the Styrian Schlösserstrasse, for example, which links no fewer than 17 castles and palaces.
 From here it is only a short drive to the Styrian wine country, in the southern part of the province, where young Styrian vintners create exciting wine experiences.
 This is another place where the traditional and the modern go hand in hand: alongside the small, rustic vintner’s cottages typical of the region, such as the idyllically situated Winzerhaus Kogelberg in Kaindorf, one increasingly finds bold new structures in which the traditional art of winemaking is presented in a contemporary atmosphere.
 A prime example of this is the wine cellar of the Sabathi family in Leutschach.